The 44 Scotland Street Cookbook: Recipes from the Bestselling Series

 Date Published: 4th May 2023

 The latest installment in Alexander McCall Smith’s delightfully diverting No. 1 Ladies’ Detective Agency series, in which all of Mma Ramotswe’s tact, affability, and good sense will be required to disentangle a delicate dispute.
-This latest installment of the beloved No. 1 Ladies Detective Agency series finds Botswana’s premier detective agency as busy as […]
+‘An escape from life’s woes as well as a suggestion for how to make the whole deal more palatable–fragility, fruit cake, […]

 The Discreet Charm of the Big Bad Wolf